T0raT/CS411-Team5/README.md

 pip install -r requirements.txt
 ```

-3. create a .env file with the following
+3. create a .env file with the following (add to .gitignore)

 ```
 client_id = "YOUR ID HERE"